cocaine/cocaine-core/README.md

 }
 ```

 The JSON above is an application manifest, a description of the application you feed into Cocaine for it to be able to host it.
 In a distributed setup, this manifest will be sent to all the other nodes of the cluster automatically.
-Apart from this manifest, there is no other configuration needed to start serving the application.
+Apart from this manifest, there is _no other configuration needed to start serving the application_.

+This JSON is kinda self-descriptive, I think.
+There are four parts:

+* General stuff.
+Application __type__, which controls the plugin used to interpret the __args__ (in this example, the Python plugin will load the code from the location specified in the arguments) and the application __version__, used to distinguish different application releases in the cloud.

+* Engine policy. __Backend__ type, which can be either _thread_ or _process_, different timeouts, namely __heartbeat__ timeout, which controls the default interval the engine will wait for response chunks from its slaves and __suicide__ timeout, which controls the amount of time a slave will stay idle before termination and limits, namely __pool__ limit, which controls the maximum number of slaves and __queue__ limit, which controls the maximum number of jobs waiting in the queue for processing.

+* Publish-Subscribe.
+This part consists solely of one option, which is the __endpoint__ for engine publications.

+* Tasks.
+Tasks are, basically, event sources for the engine.
+They are described by task __method__, which is some kind of callable name specific to the application plugin; task __type__ which determines the _driver_ used to schedule that callable and driver-specific __arguments__.

 Trying it out
 =============

-In order for this application to come alive, you can either put the JSON manifest to the storage location specified in the command line (by default, it is /var/lib/cocaine/<instance>/apps), or dynamically push it into the server with the following easy steps:
+In order for this application to come alive, you can either put the JSON manifest to the storage location specified in the command line (by default, it is __/var/lib/cocaine/instance/apps__), or dynamically push it into the server with the following easy steps:

-* Connect to the server managment socket (tcp://*:5000 by default)
+* Connect to the server managment socket (__tcp://*:5000__ by default)

 ```python
 import zmq